0xknwn/starknet-modular-account/docs/motivations.md

   Argent, Alchemy, Kernel...

 > Notes:
-> - a nice feature is to be able to activate module offchain so that you pay for
+> - the kernel account relies on offchain activated module so that you pay for
 >   the fees only if an event occurs.
-> - another nice feature of module is the ability to compose them together.
+> - a nice feature of modules is the ability to compose them together.
 The
 >   requirement to execute a module by calling it with execTransaction seems to
 >   prevent that behaviour.
 We need to study it in both the context of EIP-6900
 >   that is probably preventing it and Safe{Core} Protocol.